hozmaster/dyndnsgd/dns/TASKLIST.md

       - [x] Check is domain enabled or disabled
       - [x] Verify existing ip from given interface
       - [x] If update is required, update new ip value of the domain must be saved to the '@'-record in the GD service.
-      - [ ] If IP address has been changed, update the IP address also to the database.
+      - [x] If IP address has been changed, update the IP address also to the database.
 - [ ] Other
   - [ ] Clean codebase from deprecated code and files.
 Simplify folder structure.
   - [ ] Check what is needed to show the Log view.
   - [x] Check what is needed IPC communication between frontend and backend (arbitrator.php).
-  - [ ] Check is https://www.ipify.org/ valid service to check ip address
+  - [x] Check is https://www.ipify.org/ and other similar services to check ip address
 - [ ] Errors
   - [ ] IP address update routines currently only TXT record instead of '@'-record
   - [x] The Domains-view do not work properly.
 It may have connections with deprecated database code.